Degrees, Licensure & Certificates

 Certificate: Our curriculum includes training which qualifies students for the Career Development Facilitator (CDF) certificate.
 Professor Poynton is the Career Development Facilitator Instructor for the school counseling program who provides and coordinates the training, which includes COUNSL 661 in addition to other class and field-based experiences.

 The CAGS in School Counseling provides students who already hold a Master’s degree in Counseling from a nationally or regionally accredited institution a pathway to licensure as a School Guidance Counselor in Massachusetts.
 The program of study is individually designed, based on prior graduate coursework completed within seven years of matriculation in the CAGS program at the University of Massachusetts Boston.
 A minimum of 18 credits are required for graduates of a counseling program at UMass Boston; a minimum of 30 credits is required for graduates of all other counseling programs.
 To meet licensure requirements, more than 30 credits may be required.
 If you believe you qualify for the CAGS program and are interested in applying, please contact the Graduate Program Director for the School Counseling program.

-Please contact Laura Hayden, Graduate Program Director, if you are interested in applying to the School Counseling MEd or CAGS program.
+Please contact Amy Cook, graduate program director, if you are interested in applying to the School Counseling MEd or CAGS program.